taylorwood/taylorwood.github.io/_posts/2015-12-27-youtube-comment-markov.markdown

 |> printfn "%A"
 {% endhighlight %}

-What happens if we feed it comments from **mariah carey christmas**?
+What happens if we feed it comments from **mariah carey christmas** videos?

 > WHEN YOU'RE WATCHING IT, YOU'RE GOING TO DIE ANYWAY﻿ These kids under 15 have nothing else better to do amazing at this next christmas concert shes having i want for Christmas is FOOODDDDD :D﻿ Lol﻿ TRUUUU﻿ ▬▬▬▬▬▬▬▬▬▬ஜ۩۞۩ஜ▬▬▬▬▬▬▬▬▬▬▬▬▬▬ Who's watching this in DECEMBER ▬▬▬▬▬▬▬▬▬▬ஜ۩۞۩ஜ▬▬▬▬▬▬▬▬▬▬▬▬▬▬﻿ Im spicy.....﻿ +U 1.27 go away, don't copy and paste this comment.﻿ ▬▬▬▬▬▬▬▬▬▬ஜ۩۞۩ஜ▬▬▬▬▬▬▬▬▬▬▬▬▬▬ Who's watching this on August...
 LEARN HOW TO read because Mariah slays you and silent night is seconds but its was first can some one help me out here and chubby people can be just as beautiful as people who are not consistent (as you said).
 JB about this!
 AIWFCIY... it's Silent Night....
 Mariah Carey, Merry Christmas to everyone, Jesus is the coolest guy in the beginning...but what happened lmao﻿ If you are the best, second is Sesame Street, third is Madonna